creviceapp/creviceapp.github.io/appendix_2.md

 ## RootElement

-`RootElement` is the root element of the tree of gesture DSL.
+`RootElement<EvaluationContext, ExecutionContext>` is the root element of the tree of gesture DSL.
 You can start definition of your gestures with `When()` function.

+`SimpleRootElement` is a class which is simplified about it's generics types.

 ```cs
 var root = new SimpleRootElement();